 Sleep deprivation makes Moms Stressed out

-Moms do get stressed out because they need rest and they are unable to take proper rest.
+Moms do get stressed out because they need rest and unfortunately, they are unable to take proper rest.
 Stress is taking a toll not only on a mom’s emotional and physical health but also on mom’s sanity.
-She has to experience some invisible pressures all the time.

 Drowsiness is real